Extension: No foundations required

 Aside from the VR element, the ingenious designers do really offer some great ideas for the regular homeowner looking to revamp, reconfigure or revitalise a space that’s not working well for them.

-One particular idea that I am currently presenting to a client, is the ground floor extension with 'no foundations required'.
+One particular idea that I am currently presenting to a client, is the ground floor extension with 'no foundations required', Cantilever style.

 This contemporary and clever way of extending your home is done using timber joists like cantilevers from the existing building, to extend outwards above the ground level - almost floating - meaning no foundations or messy, expensive groundwork, no interruption to plumbing / sewers and no costly surprises.
 This lightweight timber system simply works with the existing foundations and joist structure but is only suitable for small extensions, as if you were building a deck area (you just add in a lightweight timber frame extension).